A Characterisation of Open Bisimilarity using an Intuitionistic Modal Logic: Introduction

 \section{Introduction}

 This work provides insight into the logical nature of open bisimilarity~\cite{sangiorgi96acta}, but firstly we recall why open bisimilarity itself is important.
-The problem open bisimilarity addressed was that the original notions of bisimilarity proposed for the $\pi$-calculus (early and late bisimilarity~\cite{Milner92,Milner93}) do not directly define congruence relations.
-That is, if we show two processes are bisimilar, it is not necessarily the case that they are bisimilar in any context.
-Having an equivalence relation that is not a congruence is problematic for compositional reasoning, since, having established an algebraic property, it cannot, be applied with confidence, anywhere inside a process.
-By addressing this problem, by providing a notion of bisimilarity that is a congruence, open bisimilarity allows the $\pi$-calculus to stays true to this desirable property of a processes algebra.
+An asset of open bisimilarity is that it defines a congruence relation for open process terms, i.e., process terms containing free variables.
+Recall that the original notions of bisimilarity proposed for the $\pi$-calculus (early and late bisimilarity~\cite{Milner92,Milner93}) do not directly define congruence relations for open process terms.
+Having a bisimilarity that is a congruence for open process terms improves compositional reasoning, since, having established an algebraic property, we can apply the property with confidence, anywhere inside a process, even under constructs such as input prefixes that bind variables.
+By providing a notion of bisimilarity that is a congruence for open process terms, open bisimilarity provides a method for the $\pi$-calculus that stays true to this desirable property of a processes algebra.

 Besides improved algebraic properties, open bisimilarity can be used to improve the efficiency of equivalence checking.
-Open bisimilarity is the notion of bisimilarity implemented in the Mobility Workbench~\cite{Victor1994} --- the first toolkit for the $\pi$-calculus.
-A reason open bisimilarity is efficient to implement is that it takes a lazy approach to instantiating names.
-When we consider an input action, we are not required to explore all possible inputs, but instead can leave the input name in the action as a variable, symbolically representing all possible inputs.
-This can avoid unnecessarily exploring exponentially many inputs; instead, exploring only the state space necessary.
-This lazy ``call-by-need'' approach to input transitions is particularly useful when checking bisimilarity for extensions of the $\pi$-calculus, where infinitely many messages may be received for a single input action~\cite{Tiu2010}.
+For example, open bisimilarity is the notion of bisimilarity implemented in the Mobility Workbench~\cite{Victor1994} -- the first toolkit for the $\pi$-calculus; and in the tool SPEC~\cite{Tiu2016} -- an equivalence checker for the spi-calculus, useful for verifying cryptographic protocols.
+A reason open bisimilarity is efficient to implement is that it allows a lazy approach to instantiating variables.
+When we perform an input action, we are not required to explore all possible inputs.
+Instead, we can represent the input value as a variable symbolically representing all possible inputs.
+This symbolic approach to inputs can avoid unnecessarily exploring hyper-exponentially many inputs; instead, exploring only the state space necessary.
+This lazy ``call-by-need'' approach to input transitions is particularly useful when checking bisimilarity for applied extensions of the $\pi$-calculus, where infinitely many messages may be received for a single input action~\cite{briais06entcs,Tiu2010,Horne2020}.
 Thus open bisimilarity has impact beyond the setting of the $\pi$-calculus.